 Need to be filled with the Holy Spirit

-What happens if you receive the Holy Spirit?
+What happens when you receive the Holy Spirit?

 Many different things happen when people are filled with the Holy Spirit.
 When we read the New Testament, various things stand out.